Choosing between Runway and Causal? Read this before you decide

 Runway

-• Actual sync: as real data flows in, forecasts adjust automatically.
+• Sync actuals: As real data flows in, forecasts adjust automatically.

-• Support for layered logic: finance teams can build forecasts that reflect both high-level strategy and detailed operational plans.
+• Support for layered logic: Build forecasts that reflect both high-level strategy and detailed operational plans.

 Causal

-Best for users who need lightweight models fast, but may outgrow complexity.
+Best for users who need lightweight models fast, are comfortable maintaining structure themselves, and may outgrow complexity later.

 Scenario planning